makinity/MakiAI/README.md

 MakiAI is built with a **100% BYOA (Bring Your Own API / Architecture)** philosophy.
 You retain complete ownership and control over your keys, quotas, models, and personal data:

-- **Zero Vendor Lock-In:** Supply your own API keys for Groq, Google Gemini, ElevenLabs, Composio, Picovoice, Discord, and Telegram in a local `.env` file.
+- **Zero Vendor Lock-In:** Supply your own API keys for Groq, Google Gemini, ElevenLabs, Composio, Picovoice, Discord, and Telegram in a local `.env` file or via the in-app Settings panel.
 - **Dynamic Multi-Tier Fallback:** If your primary high-speed engine (e.g., Groq) hits a daily rate limit or network timeout, MakiAI's `AIService` automatically seamlessly hot-swaps to your secondary model (e.g., Gemini 3.6 Flash) without interrupting ongoing tasks or conversations.
 - **Audio Fallback Hierarchy:** High-fidelity ElevenLabs voice synthesis gracefully falls back to free Microsoft Edge Neural TTS (`en-GB-RyanNeural`) if credits expire.
 - **Local-First Knowledge & Memory:** Personal files, memories, and schedules reside locally on your filesystem (`C:\Knowledge-Base` and `C:\MakiSync Storage`), shielded from third-party hosting.